sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/3_CN_Competitive_programming/3._Backtracking/1-Search-Pruning.md

 Usual pruning like choosing order and which position to select didnt work here.

 What worked was this - we defined a new problem, which is easier than the original, and solved that.
 There was a logical link between the easier and the original problem, that helped early detect bad boards. *We had to be novel in order to prune effectively*.
+Skiena 297-298.

 ## Take-Home Lesson
 Clever pruning can make short work of surprisingly hard combinatorial search problems.
 Proper pruning will have a greater impact on search time than other factors like *data structures or programming language*.